-Howard Keel grew up in severe poverty, and one of his teachers, Miss Rosa Burke, noticed at one point that he hadn’t eaten any lunch.
-From then on, she packed two lunches, one for her and one for him.
-After becoming famous, if he was performing anywhere near Gillespie, Illinois, (where he grew up and Miss Burke lived) she would receive free tickets to her for any of his performances being staged near her home in Gillespie, Illinois.
+Howard Keel grew up in severe poverty and one of his teachers, Miss Rosa Burke, noticed at one point that he hadn’t eaten any lunch.
+From then on she packed two lunches, one for her and one for Howard.
+After he became famous, he would send free tickets to her for any of his performances being staged near her home in Gillespie, Illinois.

-In Time magazine’s list of “100 Best TV Shows of All-TIME”, in 2007, Dallas is one of the shows included.
+Dallas is included in Time magazine’s 2007 list of “100 Best TV Shows of All-TIME”.

-Barbara Bel Geddes (Ellie Ewing) left Dallas for the 1984-85 season, due to poor health following a severe heart attack and quadruple by-pass heart surgery.
-Donna Reed took her place, but was only on for one season before being fired.
-Ultimately, this was because the rival show of Dallas, “Dynasty“, had pulled ahead in the ratings and the producers wanted to sort of even out the show’s recent decline.
-Bel Geddes was also feeling much better health-wise and had decided to return.
-Reed sued the show’s production company for breach of contract.
-They later settled with her out of court for an amount that was over $1 million.
+Barbara Bel Geddes (Ellie Ewing) left Dallas for the 1984-85 season due to poor health following a severe heart attack and quadruple by-pass heart surgery.
+Donna Reed took her place for one season before being fired as Dynasty pulled ahead of Dallas in the ratings war.
+Bel Geddes was also feeling much better and had decided to return.
+Reed sued the show’s production company for breach of contract and settled out of court for an amount in excess of $1 million.

-When Patrick Duffy did return to Dallas in that now famous shower scene, it was done with secrecy.
-When filming the scene, it was done with a non-Dallas crew, who believed that they were shooting a commercial for Irish Spring soap.
-Victoria Principal, who played his wife on the series, had no idea that he was returning to the show, until she saw the cliffhanger episode on T.V.
+When Patrick Duffy did return to Dallas in that now famous shower scene, it was done with great secrecy.
+Filming was done with a non-Dallas crew who believed that they were shooting a commercial for Irish Spring soap.
+Victoria Principal, who played his wife on the series, had no idea that he was returning to the show until she saw the cliffhanger episode on T.V.
 She then rushed to the phone and called Duffy herself to confirm it.

-Dallas was originally a five-part mini-series, and was never supposed to be a regular show.
-But due to its extreme popularity, it was later turned into a series.
+Dallas was originally a five-part mini-series, and was turned into a series in response to its extreme popularity.
 The original five-part mini-series is now commonly referred to as Season One.

-Victoria Principal (Pamela Barnes Ewing) originally intended to study medicine, but she was in a very serious car crash before the end of her first year of college and had to spend months recovering.
-She would have been forced to repeat it and after some serious thought, decided to change her mind and move to New York to pursue her acting career.
+Victoria Principal (Pamela Barnes Ewing) originally intended to study medicine but a serious car crash before the end of her first year of college meant that she had to spend months recovering from her injuries.
+She would have been forced to repeat the year and, after some serious thought, decided to move to New York instead to pursue her acting career.
 The man who hit her was convicted of drunk driving.

 Unlike his character, J.R.
 Ewing, Larry Hagman married his wife, Maj Axelsson in 1954, and stayed married to her until his death in 2012.
-In 2008, she was diagnosed with Alzheimer’s, and Hagman took care of her almost solely at first, but by 2010 she needed 24-hour nursing care.
-Because of this, Hagman sold their 43-acre estate in Ojai, and listed it at $11 million dollars.
+In 2008 she was diagnosed with Alzheimer’s, and Hagman took care of her almost single-handedly until by 2010 she needed 24-hour nursing care.
+Because of this Hagman sold their 43-acre estate in Ojai, listing it at $11 million dollars.